henrik42/solo/README.md

     lein test

-This will download the JARs to `~/.m2/repo/` (your default local _Maven_ _Repository_ -- eventhough we're not using Maven!) so you'll need an internet connection for this to work.
+This will __download__ the JARs to `~/.m2/repo/` (your default local _Maven_ _Repository_ -- eventhough we're not using Maven!) so you'll need an internet connection for this to work.

 __Using Leiningen__

-You can use Leiningen to run the examples from above but this time Leiningen will put together the classpath.
+You can use Leiningen to run the examples from above (steps zero through five) but this time Leiningen will put together the classpath for us.

-* __rlwrap & REPL__: this starts an nREPL server als the local REPL.
+* __rlwrap & (n)REPL__: the `repl` task starts an nREPL server and the
+  local REPL (on your tty).
+Note that we're using the Leiningen built-in nREPL support and not `solo.nrepl` here (use `lein help repl` for help):

-        solo-project$ rlwrap lein repl
-        nREPL server started on port 56655 on host 127.0.0.1 - nrepl://127.0.0.1:56655
+        solo-project$ rlwrap lein repl :start :host 0.0.0.0 :port 7888 nREPL server started on port 7888 on host 0.0.0.0 - nrepl://0.0.0.0:7888 REPL-y 0.3.7, nREPL 0.2.12
+        Clojure 1.8.0
+        Java HotSpot(TM) Client VM 1.8.0-ea-b116
+            Docs: (doc function-name-here)
+                  (find-doc "part-of-name-here")
+          Source: (source function-name-here)
+         Javadoc: (javadoc java-object-or-class-here)
+            Exit: Control+D or (exit) or (quit)
+         Results: Stored in vars *1, *2, *3, an exception in *e user=> (use 'solo.core)
+        nil
+        user=> (set-log-level! "foo" "INFO")
+        nil
+        user=> (get-current-loggers)
+        ({:logger-name "foo", :log-level "INFO"})

+* __rlwrap/nREPL client__: since Leiningen has nREPL server &
+  __client__ built-in, you can use `repl :connect` to start a REPL that is connected remotely to the nREPL server port 7888 from above (so you're running two Leiningen JVMs for this).
+Note that you don't even need the git workspace (i.e. `project.clj`) for this -- you just need Leiningen.

+        $ rlwrap lein repl :connect 7888
+        Connecting to nREPL at 127.0.0.1:7888
         REPL-y 0.3.7, nREPL 0.2.12
         Clojure 1.8.0
         Java HotSpot(TM) Client VM 1.8.0-ea-b116